What is the Role of an Audio Recording Engineer? | Recording Engineer

 You can expect to be in back-to-back sessions with small breaks.

-You are held to a high standard, as your clients are making a living off of the music you are helping them with.
+You are held to a high standard, as your clients are making a living off of the music albums you are helping them with.

 Being cool, calm, and collected is a great attribute to have in these sessions and will make for a great process for everyone involved.

-If you want to increase your skill as an Audio Engineer, The Atlanta Institute of Music and Media offers a Degree in Music Production and Audio for Media and a Certificate in Music Production.
+If you want to increase your skill as an Audio Engineer, The Atlanta Institute of Music and Media offers a college Degree in Music Production and Audio for Media and a Certificate in Music Production.

 Music Production CTA